faenrandir/a_careful_examination/documents/science/flood_as_earths_baptism_origin_in_lds_thought.md

 ### Abstract

 * The idea that Noah's flood represented a baptism of the earth was recorded in at least three instances in the early 1800's *before* it was ever taught by a Latter-day Saint.
-* The first recorded instance of this teaching in LDS thought is from Orson Pratt, no earlier than 1851. [correction: Pratt's earliest recorded teaching was from 1851.
+* The first recorded instance of this teaching in LDS thought is from Orson Pratt, no earlier than 1851. [*correction: Pratt's earliest recorded teaching was from 1851.
 The principle was first taught, perhaps rhetorically, by W.W.
-Phelps in 1835.]
+Phelps in 1835.*]
-* Circumstantial evidence (subject matter, association, date and location) suggests that Orson Pratt may have gleaned the idea from one or more of these existing Protestant sources. [update: it is also possible that he gleaned the idea from W.W.
+* Circumstantial evidence (subject matter, association, date and location) suggests that Orson Pratt may have gleaned the idea from one or more of these existing Protestant sources. [*update*: it is also possible that he gleaned the idea from W.W.
 Phelps or Elder Lorenzo Snow who had also taught the ideabefore him.
 In any event, Hoskisson and Smoot also point to the Protestant milieu as the likely source for the idea.]
-* At each earliest introduction by a church President, and in one of Orson Pratt's earliest sermons on the matter, each of these authorities expressed the idea as conjectural or as induction from scripture or existing doctrine.

 ### Timeline